JianoFreo/SaaS-InfiniteFlow_AI/README.md

 </div>

 A machine learning SaaS platform that uses AI to interpolate video frames for smoother playback.
-Insert AI-generated frames between original frames using the RIFE model, enhanced with an intuitive ChatGPT-like UI with AI-powered prompts.
+Insert AI-generated frames between original frames using the RIFE model.

 ##  Overview